bitnet-io/bitnet-core/doc/build-netbsd.md

 pkgin install python37
 ```

-### Building Bitnet Core
+### Building Qtum Core

 **Note**: Use `gmake` (the non-GNU `make` will exit with an error).

 ### 1. Configuration

-There are many ways to configure Bitnet Core.
+There are many ways to configure Qtum Core.
 Here is an example that
 explicitly disables the wallet and GUI:

 ```bash